hangify/Central/readme.md

 Please note that this plugin is currently under development and should not be considered production-ready, yet.

+Specifically, this plugin is missing a way to handle window resizing with transitions.
+This will be implemented in the future.
+Currently, window resizing causes the blocks to relocate (correctly) without css transitions.

 ## Questions

 Feel free to contact phil@hangify.com or dev@hangify.com with any questions.